github/developer.github.com/content/guides/discovering-resources-for-a-user.md

     # Instead, set and test environment variables, like below.
     client = Octokit::Client.new :access_token => ENV["OAUTH_ACCESS_TOKEN"]

-Next, we'll hit the [root endpoint][root endpoint] to get the [hypermedia][hypermedia] relation for the repositories that our application can access for the user:
+Next, we'll hit the [root endpoint][root endpoint] to get the [hypermedia][hypermedia] URL for the repositories that our application can access for the user:

     #!ruby
-    repositories_relation = client.root.rels[:current_user_repositories]
+    repositories_url = client.root.rels[:current_user_repositories].href

-Then, we'll use that relation to fetch the repositories:
+Then, we'll use that URL to fetch the repositories.
+We'll rely on Octokit.rb to handle [pagination][pagination] for us:

     #!ruby
+    repositories = client.paginate(repositories_url)

+Once we have the repositories, we can iterate over them to discover information useful to our application:

+    #!ruby
-    repositories_relation.get.data.each do |repository|
+    repositories.each do |repository|
       full_name = repository[:full_name]
       has_push_access = repository[:permissions][:push]